 To measure the thrust we built a simple test fixture.
-We use a precision scale to measure the thrust.
-It is done by letting a weight hold the Crazyflie 2.X down that is standing the scale.
+We use a precise scale to measure the thrust.
+It is done by letting a weight hold the Crazyflie 2.X down that is standing on the scale.
 The lift generated will show up on the scale as the total weight gets lighter.
 We glued a prototype expansion board to a bottle which we could attach the Crazyflie 2.X to.
 It is not a perfect fixture but shouldn’t be too far off.

 Measuring amps and voltage

 Voltage measurements is already done in firmware but amps had to be measured using an multimeter in series with the power source.
 Later it would be nice to add this to the RPM board so it could be measured during flight.

 The firmware was adjusted to increase the trust from 0% to 93.75% in 16 steps.
 Each step period was set to four seconds so that thrust and amps could be manually written down.
 The cfclient was setup to log the PWM, voltage and RPM during the same time.

 As it can be seen from the graph both then RPM and voltage vs. thrust is quadratic while the power vs. thrust is linear.
 Also from the figures one can see that at 93.75% PWM the trust is about 58g.
 Using the values some interesting plots can be made.
 Like estimated flight time vs. battery capacity.